MetaChest: Generalized few-shot learning of pathologies from chest X-rays: Results and discussion

 \section{Results and discussion}

 In this section, we analyze the adaptation process of different models across various formulations of the multi-label classification task using few examples per pathology.
 First, we compare how two distinct learning paradigms leverage ImageNet pre-training.
 Next, we examine their behavior across a broad set of few-shot learning tasks designed to reflect challenges commonly encountered in medical settings.
-Finally, we investigate factors that influence the adaptation process, including image resolution, and variations in architectural connectivity patterns.
+In addition, we investigate factors that influence the adaptation process, including image resolution, and variations in architectural connectivity patterns.
+Finally, we study the influence of hyperparameters on classification performance and provide illustrative examples of the resulting model predictions.